mmsaki/suspicious_transactions/README.md

     ORDER BY tx_less_than_2 DESC;
     ```
     * **Output:** [Transaction count less than $2](./output/tx_less_than_2.csv)
     * Is there any evidence to suggest that a credit card has been hacked?
 Explain your rationale.
+      * No
   * Take your investigation a step futher by considering the time period in which potentially fraudulent transactions are made.
       ```
       SELECT date, card, COUNT(*) as tx_less_than_2
       FROM transaction